Merpster456/FBLA_Quiz/README.md

 Assuming you downloaded the repository into your Downloads directory.

 ```
-cd ~/Downloads/FBLA-Coding-master
+cd ~/Downloads/FBLA_Quiz-master

 ./mac_start.command
 ```

 ## Login

-Once you start the application you will be greeted by a login portal
+Once you start the application you will be greeted with a choice to login, or continue as guest.
+If you want to complete the quiz as a guest click the "continue as guest" button, however if you want to log in use the credentials below.

 ### Advisor Credentials
 ID: advisor